openstax/napkin-notes/phil/functional-programming.md

 ```

 <details>
-<summary>Is it functional?
+<summary>Is the code above functional?
 (Click to show the answer)</summary>
-No. because multiple calls result in the same reversed array.
+No. because a different value is returned each time this is function is called.
 </details>